shaps80/Analytics/README.md

 var values = AnalyticsValues() values[keyPath: \.source] = .contactList

-// You can append values for specific logs, while retaining any inherited values log(.view, appending: values)
+// You can append values to specific logs, while retaining any inherited values
+// note: any existing values with matching keys will have their values overwritten log(.view, appending: values)

 // Or you can replace the inherited values entirely for a specific log